ADHD/EXECUTIVE FUNCTION COACHING

 Transparency is one of our values.
 We'd rather lose a client by being honest than keep one by overpromising:

-• Grades may improve — but that's not our goal: Our goal is independence.
-Grades often follow, but they're not the primary target.
+• Grades are a by-product, not the goal: Our goal is independence and capacity.
+Grades often improve — but they're the lagging indicator.

 LET’S FIND OUT TOGETHER